DFS (furniture retailer): Marketing

+The company has been noted for its sales tactics, which involve attempts to sell added extras to customers.
+Despite these aggressive marketing strategies, the quality of their products is considered by a joinery expert, Roger Galpin, to be of "fairly robust construction."

 For many years in the 1980s and 1990s, actor Tom Adams was the face of DFS's television advertisements.

 In December 2008, one television commercial by DFS was banned by the Advertising Standards Authority, following complaints that the company had doctored the footage to inflate the perceived size of their sofas, relative to the actors.
 The advert featured actors miming Nickelback's "Rockstar", while playing air guitar in front of the sofas.
-That month, the advert was also given the distinction as one of the worst adverts of all time.